gitbush/jobseek/readme.md

 1. Click on your app on your heroku dashboard and follow resources > find more add-ons > JawsDB MYSQL. (you can use whichever MYSQL add-on you choose but for this we will use JawsDB).
 2. Follow JawsDB MYSQL > Install JawsDB MYSQL > Select your app from "app to be provisioned" > Provision add-on.
 A JawsDB database has now been created for you.
 3. Navigate to settings > Reveal Config Vars.
-You will see a JAWS_URL variable with a mysql connection string.
+You will see a JAWSDB_URL variable with a mysql connection string.
 This contains everything needed to connect to the database.
 The connection string is formed as follows:
    - mysql://USER:PASSWORD@HOST/DB
-4. To taylor it to your app you will need to replace "JAWS_URL" with "SQL_ALCHEMY_URI" as this is the environment variable name set in config.py.
-5. Add pymysql connector to connection string.
+4. Add pymysql connector to connection string.
 The connection string will  look like "mysql://..[connection string]..".
 We need to change it to "mysql+pymysql://...[connection string]..." to allow python to connect to the database via your app.

 Your jobseek app and database are now set up and connected.
 The tables have been created and now you can populate with some example data.